Unix “TTY” terminal programming is a hodgepodge of tribal lore. There’s no “Best

 programming is a tenuous détente of undocumented conventions.

-This is my attempt to present a low-friction, self-contained tutorial for tinkering with your TTY and quickly seeing results.
+This post is a low-friction, self-contained tutorial for tinkering with your TTY and quickly seeing results.
 You can skip to the Two-minute tutorial to start trying things immediately.

 Tooling